 While the insights derived from big data are numerous, the challenge in uncovering them lies in housing the petabytes of data required to run these analytics.
 The two V’s most difficult to manage are volume and velocity, as many on-premises servers do not have the capacity to receive huge influxes of data or the ability to easily adjust server counts and performance depending on the fluctuating bandwidth needed.

-Both of which are abated with cloud storage, which provides mass scalability, ease of use, and flexibility.
+Both of which are abated with cloud data management, which provides mass scalability, ease of use, and flexibility.
 Notably, the cloud offers elasticity, in which servers can be scaled up during peak influx and then scaled back down as data ingestion ebbs.
 Given that big data operations are typically conducted in short bursts, the cloud allows for users to only pay for the bandwidth they need, when they need it; whereas on-premises storage does not allow for flexibility of server use and would require all servers to operate in anticipation for peak performance.

 Follow the rest of ZL Tech’s cloud blog series for more insights on how cloud transformation will affect enterprises: